 Shrimps do not eat the moss itself.
 They eat the algae and leftovers that are harbored by the moss ball.

 Which Aquatic Creature Eats Moss Balls?

 Moss balls aren’t eaten by most aquatics.
-They are loved by many creatures but beware of goldfish as there are sightings that they nibble on moss too.
+They are loved by many creatures but beware of goldfish as there are sightings of them nibbling on moss too.

 Final Words On Do Amano Shrimp Eat Moss.

-The notion that most people get while having an Amano in their tank is that they consume everything, including healthy plants too.
-But this is not true, as your Amano will only feed on the plants’ decayed and dead parts.
-You might have noticed your Amano fumbling with the moss you have in your aquarium, but you need not be alarmed by this sight.
+The notion that most people get while having an amanos in their tank is that they consume everything, including healthy plants too.
+But this is not true, as your amanos will only feed on the plants’ decayed and dead parts.
+Though you might sometimes notice your shrimps fumbling with the moss you have in your aquarium, you need not be alarmed by this sight.
 Mosses gather and pick fragments and leftovers in the aquarium.
-And an Amano’s favorite foods are the likes of such fragments.
-Therefore, next time you see your Amano hovering over moss, you need not worry because he is just pruning and covering your shift.
+And an amano’s favorite foods are the likes of such fragments.
+Therefore, the next time you see your shrimp hovering over moss, you need not worry because it is just pruning and covering your shift.